ScaleChain/scalechain/data/docs/layer.md

 ## Codec-Block
 The codec layer of blocks.
 Knows how to read/write transaction/block data to/from disk or network.

+## Crypto
+The crypto layer.
+Implements ECC for signing and verifying transactions.
+Also implements various hash functions.

 ## Proto
 Defines all case classes for communicating with another P2P node.